GridGain-Demos/ignite-essentials-developer-training/README.md

     ```bash
     mvn clean package -P apps
     ```
-2. Deploy the resulting JAR file to Nebula
+2. Deploy the resulting JAR file to Nebula (you'll need to upload it somewhere public on the internet, possibly an S3 bucket and use the "Deployment" tab in Nebula to load it onto the server nodes.)

 3. Run the app in the terminal:
     ```bash
-    java -cp libs/apps.jar training.ComputeApp
+    java -cp libs/apps.jar -DIGNITE_EVENT_DRIVEN_SERVICE_PROCESSOR_ENABLED=true training.ComputeApp
     ```
-4. Check the logs of the `ServerStartup` processes (your Ignite server nodes) to see that the calculation was executed across the cluster.
+   (If it hangs, you probably missed or mis-typed the IGNITE_EVENT_DRIVEN_SERVICE_PROCESSOR_ENABLED bit.)

 Modify the computation logic: